I used to really struggle with saying no. I didn’t know how to say no.

 - Just say no to anyone or anything that makes you question your worth – including your own belief system.

-And lastly, just say no to being anything other than the adult you needed when you were younger and didn’t have.
+And lastly, just say no to being anything other than yourself.

 + If you need further and more personalized help with your relationship, please look into working with me here.